jilobakalo/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project will be an online Book shopping store  that will allow users to view books, add books in to cart, remove/delete books from a cart, buy books and return.
-It will allow users to log in, and to create and edit their information or profile such as username,password, payment card,location,title , users can search books by name and filter books by categories.
+My project will be an online book shopping store  that will allow users to view books, add books in to cart, remove/delete books from a cart, buy books and return.
+It will allow users to login for registered users,create or register for new users and allows users to edit their information or profile such as username,password, payment card,location,title , users can search books by name and filter books by categories.
-Also,this project will  allow users to create books view on the page and edit it.
+Also,This project will  allow the administrator to add and delete a books, add and delete users .

 ### Features
-The feature of my project is;
+My project has;
-Home : which shows the home page of website. user login: which allows users to login into his/her after Authentication. user register: is allows users to register for first time. user log out:user can log out from his account.
+Home page  : which shows the home page of website. user login: which allows users to login into his/her after Authentication. user register: is allows users to register for first time. user log out:user can log out from his account.
-For got password:it helps users maybe if they for got their password.
+For got password:it helps users maybe if they for got their password. search books: which allows users to search a book by their keyword options such title,category and author.
 ### Technologies
 1.Java
 2.Spring Boot